simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/listaddressgroupings.md

 - n: "→ → →<br>Account"
   t: "string"
   p: "Optional<br>(0 or 1)"
-  d: "*Deprecated: will be removed in a later version of Bitcoin Core*<br><br>The account the address belongs to, if any.
+  d: "*Deprecated: will be removed in a later version of Bitcoin Cash Node*<br><br>The account the address belongs to, if any.
 This field will not be returned for change addresses.
 The default account is an empty string (\"\")"

 {% enditemplate %}

-*Example from Bitcoin Core 0.10.0*
+*Example from Bitcoin Cash Node 0.10.0*

 {% highlight bash %}
 bitcoin-cli -testnet listaddressgroupings